dotpy/step/README.md

 Installation
 ------------
+Use pip:

+    # pip install step-template

-Download the package from [GitHub](https://github.com/dotpy/step/) and run the install script:
+or download the package from [GitHub](https://github.com/dotpy/step/) and run the install script:

     # python setup.py install